Britain, EU strike pessimistic tone in post-Brexit trade talks

 Gove said some of the remaining differences went “to the very heart of the (government’s) mandate”.

-An EU official who declined to be named said disagreements over fisheries were not yet resolved but that intensive talks on a way forward on quotas and a transition period were under way.
+An EU official who spoke on condition of anonymity said disagreements over fisheries were not yet resolved but that intensive talks on a way forward on quotas and a transition period were under way.
 Two EU diplomats and an EU official said they did not expect a deal to come together by Friday.

 The European Parliament said it could hold an emergency plenary in late December if a deal is reached by Monday.
 If it came later EU diplomats said the bloc might still put it in place from Jan.
 1, without lawmakers’ consent.